-To identify the "median employee" from our employee population, we used base annual wages plus any STI or sales incentive payments that each employee received in fiscal 2020 before any taxes, deductions, insurance premiums and other payroll withholdings.
+1. To identify the "median employee" from our employee population, we used base annual wages plus any STI or sales incentive payments that each employee received in fiscal 2021 before any taxes, deductions, insurance premiums and other payroll withholdings.
 We did not use any statistical sampling techniques.
 The identified median employee was an hourly employee located in the United States.
-Per SEC rules and Dodd-Frank, the median employee determined for fiscal 2020 (or any similarly compensated employee if the actual median employee were to leave the company) can be maintained for up to three years, assuming no significant changes to the workforce.
+Per SEC rules and Dodd-Frank, the median employee if the actual median employee were to leave the company) can be maintained for up to three years, assuming no significant changes to the workforce.
 The company does not believe there were significant changes over the past year.
-The median employee determined in fiscal 2020 is no longer employed at the company, so an employee whose compensation was substantially similar to that of the fiscal 2020 median employee (also an hourly employee located in the United States) was selected as the median employee for fiscal 2021.
+The median employee determined in fiscal 2021 is no longer employed at the company, so an employee whose compensation was substantially similar to that of the fiscal 2021 median employee (also an hourly employee located in the United States) was selected as the median employee for fiscal 2022.

-- Professional total compensation of our median employee, we identified and calculated the elements of that employee's compensation for fiscal 2021 in accordance with the requirements to determine the CEO pay reported in the Summary Compensation Table, resulting in annual total compensation of \$46,842. - For the annual total compensation of our CEO, we used the amount reported in the "Total" column in "Executive Compensation - Summary Compensation Table." - To calculate the CEO pay ratio, the total compensation of our CEO was divided by the total compensation of the median employee.
+- For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for fiscal 2022 in accordance with the requirements to determine the CEO pay reported in the Summary Compensation Table, resulting in annual total compensation of \$63,843. - For the annual total compensation of our CEO, we used the amount reported in the "Total" column in "Executive Compensation - Summary Compensation Table." - To calculate the CEO pay ratio, the total compensation of our CEO was divided by the total compensation of the median employee.